-When the Spice+ is prepared, next step id to prepare the MOA & AOA of the Company in E-form.
-Agile form is also prepared for obtaining GST, EPF, ESI.
+When the Spice+ is prepared, the next step id to prepare the MOA & AOA of the Company in E-form.
+An agile form is also prepared for obtaining GST, EPF, and ESI.
 These forms are filed along with the Spice+ form.

 - Incorporation of Company:

-When all the forms are applied on the website of MCA, after scrutinising all the documents applied along with, the company will get incorporate.
+When all the forms are applied on the website of MCA, after scrutinising all the documents applied, the company will get incorporated.